 Rebuilding from a Fair Credit Score (580 – 669)

 You might be used to checking out at a store and being asked if you’d like to open a credit card.
 While these credit cards come with really high interest rates and are great tools to tempt you into buying items you don’t need, there is a big perk to store credit cards: they’re more likely to approve people with low credit scores.
 Just be sure to only use the card to make one small purchase a month and then pay it off on time and in full.
 Unsubscribe to emails about deals and don’t even carry it around everyday in your wallet if you can’t resist the desire to spend.
 Read more here.

-Otherwise, your goal in this bracket should be to use no more than 20% of your total available credit.
+Your goal in this credit range should be to use no more than 20% of your total available credit.
 Pay your bills on time and in full.
 And keep pumping that positive information onto your credit report until you reach the 700+ category.

 Who You Need to Avoid

 Access to credit and loans may come easier than you expect, but that should also be a danger sign.
 There are several lenders who are willing to provide lines of credits or loans to people with poor credit.
 These options are often very predatory.
 If you’re simply trying to rebuild your credit history and improve your credit score, then there is no need to take this offers.
 If you’re in desperate need of a line of credit for an emergency, but have bad credit, please email us at email@example.com for a tailored response.

 Here are the options you need to avoid when trying to rebuild credit: